apixeloff/coins/README.md

 # Coins

-## Installation
+## Installation and Start

 Run `npm run app-install` to run installation for client and server modules.
+Once installation is complete run `npm run start` to begin the client and server side servers.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build